Caleb598/Rendermagic/README.md

 ![Rendermagic Logo](logo.png)

-Rendermagic is a basic render engine designed to provide a simple framework for rendering 3D scenes.
-It includes several core components: an interface for scene setup and interaction, a basic modeling system, a basic shading system, a basic animation system, and a basic rendering system.
+Rendermagic is a rendering program that generates high-quality photorealistic 3D images in a speedy amount of time.
+Some of the big features implemented into Rendermagic are physically based rendering (PBR), global illumination and real-time ray tracing.
+Rendermagic includes several core components: an interface for scene setup and interaction, a basic modeling system, a basic shading system, a basic animation system, and a basic rendering system.
 This README will guide you through the key features and usage of Rendermagic.

 ## Table of Contents